-Permanent ExhibitsThe permanent exhibit features a rare 1,100-year-old dugout canoe that illustrates American Indian ingenuity.
-An 18th century log cabin takes visitors to an era when the American Indian life was sustained through agriculture.
-Disciver the history of UNCP, the only school in the United States that was created for American Indians.
+Permanent ExhibitThe permanent exhibit features a rare 1,100-year-old dugout canoe that illustrates American Indian ingenuity.
+An 18th century log cabin takes visitors to an era when American Indian life was sustained through agriculture.
+Discover the history of UNCP, the only state-supported school in the United States that was created by American Indians for American Indians.

 Historic Dugout Yellow Pine Canoe

-Learn more about the our Historic Dugout Yellow Pine Canoe
+Learn more about our Historic Dugout Yellow Pine Canoe

 Battle of Hayes Pond: Routing of the KKK